elakatos/Random/README.md

 ## shorten_bib_authorlist.py
 A quick automated way using only built-in functions to process a .bib file for journal-specific author-list-length criteria (using et al. after the Nth author).
 A quick fix in case you do not have access/desire to customise the bibliography style: it cuts the list of authors after the Nth author and substitutes "others".
 The original author list is lost, so always write to a new independent file.

+## Random_walk_1D.ipynb
+Jupyter notebook in Python that simulates a one-dimensional random walk (hopping left and right on a line).
+With some background reading references and bits of code left blank for practice.